4 Explore the Community

 The Essence of Exploratory Research

-Exploratory research is not about confirming what you already know — it is about broadening your field of vision.
+Exploratory research is not about confirming what you already know; it is about broadening your field of vision.
 Its essence is curiosity: stepping into conversations, watching behavior in context, simulating lived experience, and mining what is already known in archives and reports.
-Each method — whether an interview, an observation, a role play, a survey, or a scan of existing data — is an exploratory experiment designed to surface unmet needs that would otherwise remain invisible.
+Each method, whether an interview, an observation, a role play, or a scan of existing data, is an exploratory experiment designed to surface unmet needs that would otherwise remain invisible.

 In short: the essence of exploratory research is open-ended curiosity, disciplined variety, and the judgment to stop collecting when learning plateaus.
 With that balance, you are prepared to move from exploration toward convergence and the identification of your most urgent unknown.